 - Singapore Airlines KrisFlyer

 - United MileagePlus

 Transfers are done at a 1:1 ratio (e.g. 1 Ultimate Rewards point for 1 partner mile/point) with all of Chase's airline partners.

 3. Get Cash Back.
 You can always redeem your Chase Sapphire points for a statement credit and use the savings to pay for your plane ticket, wherever you book it.
 Bear in mind that you need at least 2,000 points to redeem for cash, and your points are worth 25% more when redeemed for travel through Chase Ultimate Rewards.

-Finally, the most obvious of your options doesn't really involve rewards.
-But it's nevertheless worth noting that all three Chase Sapphire cards can be used to purchase airfare directly from airlines, travel-comparison sites, etc. Besides, paying for a plane ticket could help you reach one of the Sapphire cards' initial spending requirements, thereby earning you a lucrative initial bonus.
+4. Simply Pay with Your Sapphire Card.
+The most obvious of your options doesn't really involve rewards, but it's nevertheless worth noting that all three Chase Sapphire cards can be used to purchase airfare directly from airlines, travel-comparison sites, etc. Besides, paying for a plane ticket could help you reach one of the Sapphire cards' initial spending requirements, thereby earning you a lucrative initial bonus.